About Humana Insurance Company

 The group's former Individual Commercial segment consisted of its individual commercial fully-insured medical health insurance operations, which it exited in early 2018.

 Humana has expanded the geographic reach of its Medicare plans, and now has at least one Medicare product available in every state in the US.
 Its largest markets are located in the southern and midwestern US, including Florida, Texas, and Kentucky.
-Florida alone accounts for more than 45% of its total medical centers and administrative offices.

 Sales and Marketing

 Humana markets its products through television and radio ads, the internet, telemarketing, and direct mailings.
 It employs some 1,400 sales representatives as well as around 1,400 telemarketing representatives to sell its retail products; additionally, the company markets its individual Medicare products through an alliance with Wal-Mart.
 Humana uses licensed independent brokers, independent agents, and employees to sell its group products.

 Health and supplemental coverage is offered to individuals, families, service personnel, and communities at large.

 Humana generates more than 80% of its total premiums and service earnings from contracts with the federal government.

 Humana's aggressive and creative expansion strategies have led to positive financial growth over the past five years, with a slight decline of revenue in 2017.
 Overall, between 2015 and 2019, the company's revenue saw a growth of 20%.
 Net income has been climbing, but, like revenue, it has had a couple of down years, largely due to divestitures.